 1. A disclosing market participant shall establish and maintain internal arrangements supported by operational procedures setting out how to carry out the market soundings to ensure its compliance with Article 11(3) to (8) of Regulation (EU) No 596/2014 prior, during and after the conducting of the market sounding.
 A disclosing market participant shall regularly review such arrangements and procedures and update them when necessary.

-2. The procedures referred to in paragraph 1 shall include, inter alia, the template for standard scripts, including at least the information set out in Article 6 of this Regulation, and the arrangements regarding how market sounding records are made and maintained.
+2. The procedures referred to in paragraph 1 shall include, inter alia, the template for standard scripts, including at least the information set out in Article 13 [Apparent typographic error] of this Regulation, and the arrangements regarding how market sounding records are made and maintained.

 3. As part of the internal procedures referred to in paragraph 1, a disclosing market participant shall take the necessary steps to: